duckdb/duckdb-web/_posts/2024-04-10-benchmarks-over-time.md

 To measure interoperability with other dataframe formats, we have used Python rather than R (used by H2O.ai) for this analysis.
 We do continue to use R for the data generation step for consistency with the benchmark.
-Python is DuckDB's most popular client, so this is also the most representative of real world performance.
+Python is DuckDB's most popular client, great for data science, and also the author's favorite language for this type of work.

 #### Export and Replacement Scans

-However, we now extend this benchmark in several important ways.
+We now extend this benchmark in several important ways.
 In addition to considering raw query performance, we measure import and export performance with several formats: Pandas, Apache Arrow, and Apache Parquet.
 The results of both the join and group by benchmarks are exported to each format.